luispedro/blog_luispedro_org/content/blog/00-back.rst

 available both in Portuguese and English.

 I will also write a few restaurant reviews without schedule.
-Finally, the category *l'écoume des jours* is reserved for random blogging.
+Finally, the category *l'écume des jours* is reserved for random blogging.